codepath/android_guides/View-Hierarchy-Animations.md

 ## Setup

-If you intend to support Android 4.0 devices, make sure to include the [[design support library|Design-Support-Library]].
+If you intend to support Android 4.0 devices, make sure to include the [[design support library|Design-Support-Library#setup]] in your Gradle configuration.

 ## Animating Simple Layout Changes